Five Boro Bike Tour

-The TD Five Boro Bike Tour is an annual recreational cycling event in New York City.
-It is produced by Bike New York.
-Conducted on the first Sunday of May, the 40 mi ride includes over 30,000 riders.
+The TD Five Boro Bike Tour is an annual recreational cycling event in New York City organized by Bike New York.
+It is a charity event to fund Bike New York's education programs.
+Conducted on the first Sunday of May, the 40 mi ride has over 32,000 riders.
 The route takes riders through all five of New York's boroughs and across five major bridges.
 The entire route, including bridges and expressways which normally prohibit cyclists, is closed to automobile traffic for the ride.